Generalized System of Preferences

 2024

 The California Chamber of Commerce continues to push for congressional reauthorization of a U.S. trade program that has saved companies billions of dollars in tariff costs on imported goods.
 The House Ways & Means Committee held a hearing in the fall of 2023 on the Generalized System of Preferences (GSP) program and leadership has since made progress on legislation.
-A bill could be introduced and marked up this quarter, with hopes to pass something by the spring 2024.
+It is hoped a bill could be introduced and marked up this quarter, with hopes to pass something by the end of year 2024.

 Because Congress failed to renew the GSP program before it expired on December 31, 2020, U.S. companies are paying over $2 billion in added tariff costs.